devanshiagarwal1034/devanshiagarwal1034/README.md

 Here are some of the key projects I've worked on:

-### 1. **Data Pipeline for Real-time Analytics**
+### 1. **S3 to Snowflake Data Pipeline**
-   - **Tech Used**: AWS (S3, Glue, Lambda), Snowflake, DBT
+   - **Tech Used**: AWS (S3, Glue, Lambda), Snowflake ( Snowpipe ,Stored Procedures,Tasks,Storage Integration,Stage)
-   - **Description**: Built a scalable pipeline to process and transform streaming data into Snowflake for real-time analytics using AWS Glue and Lambda.
-Implemented ETL jobs in DBT for data transformations.
+   - **Description**: This project demonstrates a fully automated data pipeline that processes customer booking data stored in AWS S3 and loads it into Snowflake for seamless analysis.
+Leveraging AWS Lambda, Glue, and Snowpipe, the pipeline automates data ingestion, transformation, and loading.

 ### 2. **Airflow Data Pipeline: S3, Snowflake & DBT**
    - **Tech Used**: Airflow, Snowflake , AWS(S3), DBT